drewnoakes/figgle/README.md

 ## Using the Source Generator

+Figgle has two source generators: one renders static text at compile time, the other embeds the font into your assembly.

+### Static text rendering

 If the text you want Figgle to render is known at compile time, this section is for you.

 Instead of having Figgle render text at runtime, you can use Figgle's _source generator_ to